home-assistant/home-assistant.io/source/_posts/2019-10-25-rip-hassbian.markdown

 ## Next step for Hassbian users
 The Hassbian image has always aimed to be the same as a manual Raspbian Lite installation with some packages added.
-There won't really be any big changes for all of the users of Hassbian and for documentation please refer to the [Manual installation on a Raspberry PI] method.
+There won't really be any big changes for all of the users of Hassbian and for documentation, please refer to the [Manual installation on a Raspberry PI] method.

 ## Last but not least
 Last but not least thank you to all of those who contributed in anyway to the Hassbian Project and image.